The Researcher

 Press Coverage of the research on street music:

-Interview for the New Aural Cultures Podcast with Dr Dario Llinares (The University of Brighton, UK), January 21, 2021.
+Interview for The Podcast Studies Podcast (former New Aural Cultures Podcast) with Dr Dario Llinares (The University of Brighton, UK), January 21, 2021.

 PhD research ‘Beyond Bourke Street: Melbourne Buskers in the Digital World’ featured on Australian Embassy in Brazil‘s Facebook page, December 16, 2020.